Selecting and Preparing Objects for Scanning¶

 - You need not necessarily use the most recent one, but it should have sufficient texture features.

 If the application successfully resumes tracking, it will start recording in a newly created scan.
 This new scan will already be aligned with the previous one.
+All the scans will also be grouped.

 The Scan Using Auto-Alignment section describes system behavior when this option is disabled.